What is the difference between the Public and Private Sector?

 I am looking for a job and I see that companies want me to be Wicklander Certified, what does this mean?

-The term “Wicklander Certified” is typically refers to the certificate attendees recieve after completing the two day interview and interrogation seminar.
+The term “Wicklander Certified” typically refers to the certificate attendees receive after completing the two day interview and interrogation seminar.

 “Wicklander Certified” or “WZ Certified” is a name the industry has attached to attending a WZ 2-day seminar.
 There is actually no WZ certification, as there is no exam after attending the 2-day seminar.

 Wicklander-Zulawski & Associates discount policy is as follows: